E217 series: History

 The E217 series trains entered revenue service from 3 December 1994.

 From December 2001, 11-car trains were used on the Shōnan–Shinjuku Line between Shinjuku and Zushi.
 This continued until October 2004 when Shōnan–Shinjuku Line services were unified using E231-1000 series trains.

 In March 2006, three 15-car trains were reformed as 10+5-car sets and transferred to Kōzu depot for use from 14 March 2006 on Tōkaidō Main Line duties out of Tokyo alongside E231-1000 series trains.
 The sets were repainted into the same Shonan color scheme of orange and green bodyside stripes as applied to the E231s.
 These sets were all transferred back to Yokosuka/Sōbu Line services by March 2015.

 A program of refurbishment on the fleet commenced in 2008 and was completed in 2012.
 Externally, sets received lighter blue and cream stripes.

 Following the introduction of newer E235-1000 series sets, withdrawals commenced in fiscal 2020.
-The first withdrawn set was transferred to Nagano between 5 and 6 January 2021.
+The first withdrawn set was transferred to Nagano in January 2021.

-Incidents

-On 25 December 2014, an 11+4 car train consisting of sets Y12 and Y129 broke down on the Yokosuka Line due to electrical problems; another 11+4 car train consisting of sets Y23 and Y130 was sent to tow the faulty set from Tokyo Station to Kamakura Depot, creating an immensely long thirty-car train.
-While this was happening, the entire train did not stop at any stations to pick up any passengers.
+The last remaining sets were withdrawn from service after their final runs on 8 March 2025 before the start of the revised timetable on 15 March of that year.

+Rejected export to Indonesia

+In September 2022, Indonesian state railway operator Kereta Api Indonesia (KAI) filed for permission to import 348 used E217 series cars between 2023 and 2024 to replace older trainsets in its subsidiary commuter network KAI Commuter.
+This request was rejected by the Indonesian Ministry of Industry in January 2023, resulting in domestic controversy.
+Following meetings with government ministries, KAI later announced in June 2023 that they would buy new trainsets from Japan and Indonesia instead of used E217 series sets.